10 Computer Science Camps for High School Students

 Application Deadline: Rolling applications

 Elite Tech Camp offers a variety of virtual, commuter, and residential computer science camps for high school students each summer across the United States, including a one-week program at Rice University.
 This camp covers Python, C++, machine learning, AI, and robotic engineering.
-Students will learn to apply computer science's technical and analytical concepts to solve real-world problems, working both individually and in groups.
-Participants will also attend lectures by leading professors, professionals, and researchers in computer science-related fields.
+You will learn to apply computer science's technical and analytical concepts to solve real-world problems, working both individually and in groups.
+You will also attend lectures by professors, professionals, and researchers in computer science-related fields.
 You can check the course catalog here!

 One other option - Lumiere Research Scholar Program